ALockwood/GoFaster/README.md

 # GoFaster
 A simple PowerShell module I use to speed up routine go commands.

-Typically cloned to somewhere on $env:PSModulePath.
+## Use
+Clone the repo into a folder referenced by $env:PSModulePath.
+Ex: *$env:USERPROFILE\Documents\WindowsPowerShell\Modules\GitQuick\*
+Once the .psm1 file is present, the next time a PS shell is opened the module will load automatically.